dupi-singh/cheatsheets/Making_sense_of_MATLAB_FFT.md

 | Cosine Wave (y=A*cos(kx-wt))| Positive wavenumber are eastward propagating |
 | FFT wavenumber axis | Positve wavenumber for positive frequency are westward propagating |

 When working with Cosine representation of waves, for positive frequencies, multiply FFT wavenumber axis by -1.
-Or else, use the negative frquency.
+Or else, use the negative frequency.